albertogg/albertogg.github.com/_drafts/csv-manipulation-with-ruby.md

 Andrés,Márquez,,18/3/1987,Caracas
 ```

-As you see from the data above the first line is the Header line which gives
+As you see from the data above the first line is the Header line, which gives
-meaning to the rest of the data, also there are some missing values, we don't
+meaning to the rest of the data and the rest of the file is just the plain data.
-have the birth date of John Doe and the email of Andrés Márquez.
-I will expect
+There are some missing values, e.g. we don't have the birth date of John Doe or
-that after reading that file I get this output which is easy manageable in Ruby:
+the email of Andrés Márquez.

+Our goal here is to have an Array of hashes after reading the CSV file.
+It must
+contains all headers as keys for their values e.g:

 ```ruby
 [